pkerspe/ESP-StepperMotor-Server/README.md

 ### The self-test page
 When entering the URL `http://<ip of your esp>:<port>/selftest` you will get to a page that outputs information on your current setup / installation status of the ESP-StepperMotorServer.
 This page is basically for trouble shooting and will be extended over time.
 Whenever you have any issues with your installation you might want to check this page to see if any errors are shown here.
-Currently it will output information mainly about the SPIFFS (SPI-Flash-File-System) status, since it seems to be a common cause for problems according to the issue list on this project.
-Thus you should check it to see if any negative results are displayed.
+Currently it will output information mainly about the SPIFFS (SPI-Flash-Filesystem) status, since it seems to be a common cause for problems according to the issue list on this project.
+Thus, you should check it to see if any negative results are displayed.

 ## API documentation